Support this page!

 Common questions and their answers:

 There has been some debate about who "originally" thought of the title.
 Most of it is myth .
-The title DOS for Dummies has been around forever, being used most often in computer publishing houses to describe their low-end DOS book.
+The title DOS for Dummies has been around forever; most computer publishers used that name to describe their low-end DOS book.
 IDG was the first publisher to have the guts to actually use the title.

 Q: Did you ever think it would be so successful?

 A: Never.
-I was thinking a few thousand copies, maybe.
+I was thinking it would sell a few thousand copies, maybe.
 Then after six months, we were sure the novelty factor would wear out.
 It didn't.
-My only regret is that the publisher didn't bump up the price and do several dozen editions just because . . . but you can't have everything.
+My only regret is that the publisher didn't bump up the price and do several dozen editions to make more money.
+Indeed, for the longest time DOS For Dummies had a price point of $16.99 while other For Dummies titles were being sold for $19.99.

 Q: Were the cartoons your idea?